Smaniac1/04-Space-Shooter/README.md

 # 04-Space-Shooter

-This is a space shooter, created in Godot, as a requirement for MSCH-C220 at Indiana University.
+This is a space shooter, created as a project for my Game technology class.
+The game is ment to be very similar to asteroids but with graphical and gameplay diffrences of course.

-Control the ship with WASD and shoot with the space bar.

-The features are pretty basic (just an example, really), but I hope you enjoy playing it.